pluralsight/guides/in-review/python/be-careful-what-you-import/article.md

 ### Searching imports dynamically

-I learned this lesson while recently writing a [tool](https://gist.github.com/durden/4723305) to search through a [Python](http://python.org) [module](http://docs.python.org/2/tutorial/modules.html) and/or [package](http://docs.python.org/2/tutorial/modules.html#packages) for a given object.
+I encountered this problem while writing a [tool](https://gist.github.com/durden/4723305) that intended to search a [Python](http://python.org) [module](http://docs.python.org/2/tutorial/modules.html) and/or [package](http://docs.python.org/2/tutorial/modules.html#packages) for a given object.
 The script is interesting and worth another post all on it's own.
-The [gist](https://gist.github.com/durden/4723305) is you provide the script with two arguments, the module/package to search and a term to search for.
+The [gist](https://gist.github.com/durden/4723305): you provide the script with two arguments, the module/package to search and a term to search for.
 The script should then give you a listing of all the places it found an object containing your search term.

 For example, the documentation for [PyQt4](http://www.riverbankcomputing.com/software/pyqt/intro) can be pretty